Harriet the Spy (film)

 Harriet the Spy is a 1996 American coming-of-age comedy film directed by Bronwen Hughes in her feature film directorial debut, and starring Michelle Trachtenberg in her major film acting debut.
 It co-stars Rosie O'Donnell, J. Smith-Cameron, Gregory Smith, and Vanessa Lee Chester.
 Based on the 1964 novel of the same name by Louise Fitzhugh, the film follows a sixth-grade student who aspires to become a writer and spy.

 Filming began in the fall of 1994 in Toronto and was completed by the end of 1995.
 Produced by Paramount Pictures, Nickelodeon Movies and Rastar, it was the first film produced under the Nickelodeon Movies banner and the first of two film adaptations of the Harriet the Spy books.
 In theaters, the pilot episode of Hey Arnold! called Arnold was shown before the film.

-The film was released in theaters on July 10, 1996.
+The film was released in theaters on July 10, 1996, to mixed reviews from critics.
 It made $26.6 million worldwide on a production budget of $12 million.
-The film was released on home video on February 25, 1997, with an orange clamshell packaging.
+The film was released on home video on February 25, 1997.

 Plot

-Eleven-year-old aspiring spy and writer Harriet M. Welsch lives a privileged life in New York City with her parents, Violetta and Ben, and her nanny, Katherine "Ole Golly", in whom Harriet confides.
-Harriet and her best friends Simon "Sport" Rocque and Janie Gibbs are enemies with elitist rich girl, editor of the sixth-grade newspaper, and class president Marion Hawthorne.
+Eleven-year-old aspiring spy and writer Harriet M. Welsch lives a privileged life in New York City with her parents, Violetta and Ben, and her nanny, Catherine "Ole Golly," in whom she confides.
+Harriet and her best friends, Simon "Sport" Rocque and Janie Gibbs, are enemies with a snobby classmate, editor of the sixth-grade newspaper, bully, and class president Marion Hawthorne.

-One night when Harriet's parents are out, Golly invites her friend George to dinner which she burns, so the three go out for dinner and a movie.
-But when the three return home late in the evening, Violetta becomes enraged at Golly that she had let Harriet stay out past her curfew and she fires her.
-But Golly concedes that it is time Harriet were on her own.
-Before leaving, Golly encourages Harriet not to give up on her love of observing people and promises to be the first to buy an autographed copy of Harriet's first novel.
+One night, as Harriet's parents are out, Golly invites her friend George to dinner, which she burns; the three go out for dinner and a movie instead.
+Upon arriving back home, Harriet and Golly realize that Violetta and Ben have returned early.
+Violetta is enraged at Golly for taking Harriet out without her knowledge and impulsively fires her.
+Golly concedes that it is time Harriet was "on her own."
+Before leaving, Golly encourages Harriet not to give up on her love of "spying" and observing people, promising to be the first to buy a signed copy of Harriet's first novel.
 Depressed and withdrawn, Harriet breaks into the mansion of Agatha Plummer and is caught hiding in her dumbwaiter.

-After school, Marion discovers Harriet's private notebook and begins reading aloud Harriet's comments about her friends, such as how she suspects Janie will grow up to be "a total nutcase", and criticizing Sport's father's low earnings.
-Sport and Janie turn their backs on Harriet, and her classmates create a Spy-Catcher club to torment her.
+After school, Marion discovers Harriet's private spy notebook.
+She begins reading aloud Harriet's comments about her friends and peers, such as how she suspects Janie will grow up to be "a total nutcase" and criticizing Sport's father's low earnings.
+Sport and Janie shun Harriet, and her classmates create a "spy-catcher" club to torment her.